-ALSO HERE is a new cultural project developed for Honolulu Pride™ in partnership with The ARTS at Marks Garage.
-Curated by Lala Openi, it’s a show of portraits, artworks, and stories of, by, and featuring LGBTQI+ People of Color, inserting ourselves into the narrative with pride.
+ALSO HERE was a new cultural project developed for 2018 Honolulu Pride™ in partnership with The ARTS at Marks Garage.
+Curated by Lala Openi, it was an exhibition of portraits, artworks, and stories of, by, and featuring LGBTQI+ People of Color, inserting ourselves into the narrative with pride.

 LGBTQI+ is not a monolithic group; it encompasses people of different gender identities, ethnic backgrounds, belief systems, life experiences, and presentations.
 We are also often made to feel left out of both consideration and conversation within media, institutional programming, healthcare, ownership of public space, etc. But one thing unifies us: we are multifaceted, and we are beautiful.

 Opening night photos by Jen May Pastores / @jenmay.
 The exhibition ran October 5 – 31, 2018.

 Lala Openi is a mixed-media artist & designer learning self actualization through colloquial metamorphism, presently rooting in Honolulu Chinatown.
 Openi’s design & film work focuses on bringing visual representation to the voices of non-profit organizations, fellow artists, community arts centers, and POC-owned businesses in both the Oakland Bay Area and Hawai’i.
 Through event curation, installations, film screenings, think pieces and art residencies throughout the Bay Area and Honolulu, Openi’s body of work as solo artist is deeply rooted in their participation as a member of acclaimed art & community collectives Veuxdo Child Films, The House of Malico, The Contingency, and Them Hellas.
 Check out Openi’s work and film blog on the interwebs.

 Artists performing on Opening Night, October 5: